sopra-fs23-group-21/sopra-fs23-group-21-server/Contribution.md

 ## Xiong Li
 - Check the user's cards amount #17
 - Implement functions to check whether a certain combination is possible #35
-- Implement functions to record the cards last played #34

 ## Zhi Wang
 - Define the card number#20
 - Implement the card type (about the game rule)#22
+- Implement functions to play cards(Controller Part). #34

 ## Weimin Yang
  - short description of my work:define user entity and combinatin typies